About the NorbertinesWhat Makes Us Norbertine?

 We regularly bring visitors to our campus to share their perspectives on the issues of our time.
 You will find they share no common agenda, espouse no uniform worldview.
 Instead they challenge students and others with their thinking, defend their ideas, and broaden the lens though which our campus community views the world.

-We'll help you broaden your view not just by bringing the world here, but also by sending you out.
-Our students study in more than 30 countries, in every field of study, preparing themselves for life and careers in a fully globalized century.
+We’ll help you broaden your view not just by bringing the world here, but also by sending you out into it.
+Our students study in more than 30 countries, in every field of study, preparing themselves for lives and careers in a fully globalized century.